salesmiguelz/100-days-of-code/log.md

 **Today's Progress**: Developed fully dynamic posts system, where you can write title, description and body.
 The posts will be filtered by user.
 Also created a One to Many relantionship between User and Post.

+### Day 6: January 23, 2022.

+**Today's Progress**: Changed the "/" route to redirect to "/posts" with a list of posts from all users.
+Created a delete button that makes it possible for the logged user to delete his posts and made the "My Posts" section filtering the posts by the logged user.